Back in 2013, I published the first edition of this guide and dubbed it “How to start a blog in Nigeria“.

 As a beginner, that advice is valid and one you should take.

-The year is now 2016, which means I’m three (3) years older and three years more experienced as a blogger and internet marketer.
+The year is now 2017, which means I’m five (5) years older and more experienced as a blogger and internet marketer.

 Validation is everything in online marketing.